-Notes to the Financial Statements.
-The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
+Notes to the Financial Statements-The notes provide additional information that is essential to a full understanding of the data provided in the financial statements.
+The notes to the financial statements can be found on pages 11-14 of this report.